influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/subscription-management.md

 InfluxDB subscriptions are local or remote endpoints to which all data written to InfluxDB is copied.
-Subscriptions are primarily used with [Kapacitor](/kapacitor/), but any endpoint able to accept UDP, HTTP, or HTTPS connections can subscribe to InfluxDB.
+Subscriptions are primarily used with [Kapacitor](/kapacitor/), but any endpoint able to accept UDP, HTTP, or HTTPS connections can subscribe to InfluxDB and receive a copy of all data as it is written.

 ## How subscriptions work
 As data is written to InfluxDB, writes are duplicated to subscriber endpoints via HTTP, HTTPS, or UDP in [line protocol](/influxdb/v1.6/write_protocols/line_protocol_tutorial/).
-InfluxDB's subscriber service creates multiple "writers" ([goroutines](https://golangbot.com/goroutines/)) which send writes to the subscription endpoint(s).
+InfluxDB's subscriber service creates multiple "writers" ([goroutines](https://golangbot.com/goroutines/)) which send writes to the subscription endpoints.

 _The number of writer goroutines is defined by the [`write-concurrency`](/influxdb/v1.6/administration/config/#write-concurrency-40) configuration._

-As writes occur in InfluxDB, each subscription writer sends the written data to the specified subscription endpoint(s).
+As writes occur in InfluxDB, each subscription writer sends the written data to the specified subscription endpoints.
 However, with a high `write-concurrency` (multiple writers) and a high ingest rate, nanosecond differences in writer processes and the transport layer can result in writes being received out of order.